Rob Hartley

 Gather Compelling Evidence

-The local assessment board wants to see hard data, not opinions.
+The - First level: County Appraiser wants to see hard data, not opinions.
 Focus on:

 - •Comparable sales: 3-5 similar properties that sold for less than your assessed value